-Acceleration is the rate at which a body changes its velocity and is also a vector quantity which needs a direction as well.
-It is measured in m/s/s or metres per second per second (metres per second squared - m/s2).
+Acceleration is the rate at which a body changes its velocity and, similarly to velocity, it is a vector quantity which means it has a direction as well as a magnitude.
+It is measured in m/s/s or metres per second per second (metres per second squared – ms-2).

 Sir Isaac Newton stated three laws that explain the relationship between force and movement.
 Having a good understanding of Newton’s laws, which can be applied to sporting situations, will allow you to gain a deeper understanding of sports techniques.

 Graphs are a good way of showing motion visually.
 The two types of graphs that are of most interest are distance/time graphs and speed/time (or velocity/time) graphs.
 Graphs are particularly useful when things are moving too fast for the naked eye and brain to understand what is happening, which is often the case in sports.